solygambas/react-native-cooking-app/README.md

 - handling stack of screens for recipes, favorites and filters with createStackNavigator and createAppContainer.
 - using props.navigation to navigate between screens.
 - handling data from component to header with setParams and getParam.
-- customizing header title with navigationOptions.
+- custom header title with navigationOptions.
 - using react-native-screens for better performance.
 - custom buttons in the header with react-navigation-header-buttons.
 - adding bottom tabs with react-navigation-tabs.